Limiting Container Resources with Cgroups

 [cpu] period = 100000 quota = 20000

-You can also restrict access to specific CPUs and associated memory nodes by
+You can also restrict access to specific CPUs (cores) and associated

 [cpu] cpus = "0-1" mems = "0-1"

-Where container has limited access to CPU 0 and CPU 1.
+Where the container has limited access to CPU 0 and CPU 1.

 It’s important to set identical values for both